DAILY DISCIPLINE #169

 By Colleen Donahue

-We come now to a story for all of us that are achievers and who want to make a mark in this world.
-The central characters in our study happen to be two of the Lord's disciples -- James and John. in a show of ambition they come to Jesus with a misguided prayer request revealing two hearts that still thought according to the likes of the world even while literally walking with the Son of God.
+We come now to a story for all of us that are achievers and who want to make our mark in this world.
+The central characters in this study happen to be two of the Lord's disciples -- James and John.
+In a show of ambition, they come to Jesus with a misguided request revealing two hearts that still thought according to the ways of the world -- even while literally walking with the Son of God.

 As usual, in a display of great patience, Jesus uses the situation to teach us the difference between the Kingdom of God and the kingdom of this world ----the difference between ....